wentallout/cult-hunter/README.md

 	+ ... :usually weak but apply crazy debuff that stacks.
 	+ ...
 	+ ...
-- Cursed Weapon: hard to use but powerful, very picky about its owner, there is a gruesome, disturbing origin behind them.
+- Cursed Weapon: hard to use but powerful, very picky about its owner, there is a gruesome, disturbing origin behind them, usually grudges.

 ## Gameplay (WIP)